Nagkomatla/HandGuester-Detection/README.md

+<h1 align="center">✋ Hand Gesture Recognition using OpenCV and Python</h1>

+## 👁️ Real-time finger counting using computer vision

-✋ Hand Gesture Recognition using OpenCV and Python This project implements a real-time hand gesture recognition system using computer vision techniques.
+This project implements a real-time hand gesture recognition system using computer vision techniques.
 It detects the number of fingers shown to a webcam and displays the count dynamically on the screen.

 🔍 Features